 Serra do Topo to Fajã dos Cubres in São Jorge (PR1SJO)

 This trail takes you to one of the most stunning fajãs in São Jorge island, with a stop at the iconic Caldeira de Santo Cristo.
-This natural swimming pool is a well known spot for bathing and surfing, so it’s actually a pit stop for rest on this 10-kilometer hike.
+This natural ocean pool is a well known spot for bathing and surfing, so it’s actually a pit stop for rest on this 10-kilometer hike.

 Scenery game is high on this one, so picking a sunny day could really make the difference.
 Also, since it’s a linear trail, make sure you have a way of transportation to get you back from Fajã dos Cubres to the starting point (or anywhere else).